 HelloWorld (formerly ePrize) designs and implements loyalty programs, sweepstakes, surveys, and other sales promotion and marketing services.
 It specializes in interactive promotions designed to attract traffic to clients' websites.
 Once potential customers are online, the company's programs offer incentives to encourage them to purchase products, register for information, and refer other consumers.
 Clients have included Domino's Pizza, MasterCard, Orbitz, Verizon, and Weight Watchers.
-HelloWorld has offices in Atlanta, Chicago, Dallas, Detroit, Los Angeles, and New York.
+HelloWorld has offices in Chicago, Detroit, Los Angeles, New York, and Seattle.
 Founded in 1999, it has been owned by private equity firm Catterton Partners since 2012.

 Change in Company Type

 Catterton Partners, which is a consumer-focused private equity firm, is working to accelerate HelloWorld's growth and expansion efforts.
 It's focused on the specific areas of multichannel engagement and customer relationship management.

 Based in Detroit, HelloWorld serves several regions through additional offices located in New York, Nashville, Chicago, Los Angeles, Phoenix, San Francisco, and Seattle.

 The company has developed loyalty campaigns and CRMs in nearly 45 countries for behemoths the likes of Coca-Cola, Microsoft, The Gap, Lenovo, the NHL, Yahoo!, Procter & Gamble, and AT&T.